Crowds march in downtown Phoenix on same day George Floyd is laid to rest

 The march started at the state Capitol.
 Arizona's Family crews witnessed protesters peacefully demonstrating, chanting phrases like "Don't shoot" and "Black Lives Matter."

-On Tuesday, Day 13 of the downtown Phoenix protests, the march started after 5:30 p.m. outside of Phoenix City Hall.
+Tuesday was day 13 of the downtown Phoenix protests.
+The march started after 5:30 p.m. outside of Phoenix City Hall.
 Hundreds of people walked the streets once again while chanting “Black Lives Matter” and taking several moments of silence in honor of Floyd, Breonna Taylor, Dion Johnson and several others who were killed by law enforcement officers in recent months.
+The march was a lot smaller than last week when thousands filled the streets.
+Protesters marched for about an hour and a half up to the state Capitol.
+Even though there were fewer people at the protest, there is still a lot to be done.

+"We haven't had anything written down on paper.
+There has been no bill passed, no laws passed.
+There hasn't been reform of any type.
+I haven't seen it.
+The community hasn't seen it and that's why we're still out here," said Chase Mac.

+The march gathered around a small Confederate memorial at Wesley Bolin Plaza.
+Organizers asked the participants to take pictures of memorial and use social media to tag Secretary of State Katie Hobbs and Gov. Doug Ducey to demand it comes down.
+The demonstration ended just after 7:30 with no conflict with police and no arrests.

 The City of Phoenix turned on lights of crimson and gold to honor Floyd on Monday before he was laid to rest.